CyberHoward/ibc-sync/README.md

 - [Jq](https://jqlang.github.io/jq/)

 #### Start A Single Chain
 > Note: Running the provider on a single chain will affect liveness.
-To run the provider safely on a single node, checkout the `part-1-2` branch.
+This setup is best used to demonstrate Part 1.
+> First checkout [part-1-2](https://github.com/fatal-fruit/abci-workshop/tree/glnro/part-1-2) and navigate to the [single node demo](#single-node).

 ```
 make start-localnet